-Torys represented Rogers with a team that included John Laskin and Nick Kennedy.
+Torys acted as counsel to Rogers with a team that included John Laskin and Nick Kennedy.

 On June 16, 2016, the Supreme Court of Canada (SCC) handed down a major decision in Rogers Communications Inc. v.
 Châteauguay (City), 2016 SCC 23, in which the Court reaffirmed Parliament's exclusive jurisdiction over radiocommunication.

 The dispute arose from Rogers' proposal to install a cellphone tower in the municipality of Châteauguay, Québec to fill a gap in its cellular network in the area.
 Rogers received the Minister of Industry's authorization under the Radiocommunication Act to construct the tower on a site that Rogers identified as suitable, but the municipality blocked its construction by imposing a "notice of reserve" on the proposed site.
 Under Québec law, a notice of reserve is a preliminary step to expropriation whereby a municipality issues a public notice of its intention to expropriate a site.
 After a notice of reserve is issued, no improvements to the site are permitted for two years or until the notice of reserve is cancelled.
 As a result, the notice of reserve blocked Rogers from building the tower at the proposed site, and no other suitable site was available in the City.

 Rogers was successful in having the notice of reserve set aside in Superior Court of Québec on administrative law grounds.
 This decision was reversed by the Québec Court of Appeal in White c.
 Châteauguay (Ville de), 2014 QCCA 1121.
 The Court of Appeal overturned the lower court's administrative law findings, and rejected Rogers' constitutional arguments, finding that provinces (and therefore municipalities) have some powers to determine cell tower siting.